-Understanding the dynamic nature of the migration response and the incidence of chain migration or short-term migration can shed light on the size and welfare implications of these effects (Dustmann & Gorlach, 2016a; Dustmann & Gorlach, 2016b).
-Chain migration is prevalent in the international migration literature and news exposure could induce this behavior if migrants inform acquaintances at their origin about the situation.
+at their origin about the situation.
 This might be particularly relevant if there are cross-person spillovers as people convey news to acquaintances.
-To test for chain migration, I regress migration flows on news exposure as well as lags of news exposure to see if news last year or two years ago impacts migration this year (see Appendix Table A14).
+To test for chain migration, I regress migration flows on news exposure as well as lags of news exposure to see if news last year or two years ago impacts migration this year (see Appendix Table A16).
 An impact of lagged news exposure would capture both delayed moves and people who move after a friend or acquaintance is induced to move by the news (chain migration).
 When I regress migration on this year's news, last year's news, and news from two years ago, the impact of current news is not significantly different from the estimate in Table 2.
 The coefficient on last year's news is much smaller (0.7 percent) and marginally significant, with no significant impact of news from two years ago.
 This would suggest that current news has an impact on migration and there is some margin for a small, delayed moving response or chain migration.
 If this lagged response is due to chain migration, we would expect the effect to become insignificant if we control for last year's migration.
-However, when I control for last year's migration, the effects of news exposure are unchanged, suggesting the effect of lagged news exposure is likely coming from delayed migration rather than chain migration.35
+However, when I control for last year's migration, the effects of news exposure are unchanged, suggesting the effect of lagged news exposure is likely coming from delayed migration rather than chain migration.37

 People that respond to the news might also move only temporarily before moving back.
-Because the IRS migration data only captures flows and does not follow individuals, I cannot directly examine the duration of migrants moves.
+Because the IRS migration data only captures flows and does not follow individuals, I cannot directly examine the duration of migrants' moves.
 However, by looking at reverse migration dynamically we can understand if short-term stints and return migration are common.
-From the IRS data I construct migration rates from fracking counties in state S to county o.
-These are the reverse
+From the IRS data I construct the reverse migration rates from fracking counties in state S to county o.
+I then estimate how news exposure in origin county o about fracking state S affect migration from S to o in the future (see Appendix Table A17).
+Exposure to news about fracking does not lead to increased reverse migration in that same year.
+However, news exposure in the previous one or two years is associated with a significant increase in reverse migration.
+The coefficients are smaller than the direct effect on migration, but they are similar in magnitude suggesting many of the people who were induced to move to fracking areas by the news eventually move back.
+This is consistent with

-35It should be noted that this lagged dependent model with origin/destination pair fixed effects is only consistent under strict assumptions.
+37It should be noted that this lagged dependent model with origin/destination pair fixed effects is only consistent under strict assumptions.
 Using the ACS microdata I also estimate the effect of news exposure on the probability of joining an existing household of relatives or non-relatives to capture chain migration.
 There is no significant effect on joining an existing household and the estimates are close to zero (Appendix Figure A5).